Barron Trump: Business

 In July 2024, Trump co-founded Trump, Fulcher & Roxburgh Capital Inc., a real estate company.
 The company was dissolved after the 2024 presidential election with no plans to reestablish it during the second presidency of Trump's father.
 By September, he was listed as a "DeFi visionary" for World Liberty Financial; according to The New York Times, Steve Witkoff, a real estate investor with ties to Trump, envisioned Trump's role as a deterrence to memecoins and to give him business experience.
 The Times later reported that Trump urged his parents to become involved in cryptocurrency.
 In October 2025, Trump was proposed by his father's former social media manager as a member of the board of directors of TikTok, following its sale to an American company.

+In January 2026, Trump was listed as a director of the Sollos yerba mate beverage company.
+In May, a single pineapple-coconut flavor debuted.